 For example, Charlie Chaplin, one of the most famous silent film stars, was a master of slapstick comedy.

-However, you might wonder, is slipping and falling on a banana skin the most hilarious icebreaker for a first date?
+However, you might wonder, is being stuck in a cage with a lion most hilarious icebreaker for a first date?
 How do I use slapstick humor in real life?

 Ann Hale, an anthropologist from the University of Sydney, suggests that our love of slapstick comedy isn’t because getting nearly injured is funny—it’s how we react to it.
 Someone trying to stay upright on a tightrope looks very different from someone just standing on the ground.

 The humor part of the brain understands contextual mismatches!